codacy/codacy-checkstyle/src/main/resources/docs/description/CommentsIndentation.md

     14              // violation (should have the same indentation level as line 10) 15  }

-Example #5: Single line block comment is placed within an empty code block.
-Note, if comment is placed at the end of the empty code block, we have Checkstyle's limitations to clearly detect user intention of explanation target - above or below.
+Example \#5: Single line block comment is placed within an empty code block.
+Note, if comment is placed at the end of the empty code block, we have Checkstyle\'s limitations to clearly detect user intention of explanation target - above or below.
 The only case we can assume as a violation is when a single line comment within the empty code block has indentation level that is lower than the indentation level of the closing right curly brace.

     1   public void foo46() {
     2     // comment